EOGrady21/vprr/README.md

 Visualization (R)’.

-The first element of processing VPR data is to classify the images output.
-This can be done in VP, using machine learning techniques and then checked or manually edited in vprr. vprr uses a GUI function `vpr_manual_classification` to allow a user to review and change image classifications.
+The first element of processing VPR data is to classify the images collected.
+This can be done in VP (Visual Plankton - Matlab), using machine learning techniques and then checked and manually edited in vprr. vprr uses a GUI, called through `vpr_manual_classification()` to allow a user to review and change image classifications.

 ![](vignettes/clf_check_3.png)

 Figure 2.
-A screenshot from vprr manual reclassification.
-VPR images are displayed in the RStudio Viewer, prompts are displayed in the RStudio console.
-Users are asked in VP classifications are correct, if not, they are asked to select the proper classification from a pre set list of categories.
+A screenshot from the vprr manual reclassification process.
+VPR images are displayed in the RStudio Viewer (right), prompts are displayed in the RStudio console (left).
+Users are asked if VP classifications are correct, if not, they are asked to select the proper classification from a pre-set list of categories.

-Once images have been properly classified, all data sources are combined in order to analyze data and calculate relevant environmental metrics such as plankton concentration.
-Data from CTD files (`vpr_ctd_read`) and image classification (`vpr_autoid_read`) can be read in and combined into easy-to-use data frames. vprr combines VPR CTD, and VPR image classifications into depth bins before calculating concentration (`vpr_roi_concentration`).
+Once images have been properly classified, all data sources are combined, in order to analyze data and calculate relevant environmental metrics such as plankton concentration.
+Data from CTD files (`vpr_ctd_read()`) and image classification (`vpr_autoid_read()`) can be read in and combined into easy-to-use data frames. vprr can combine VPR CTD, and VPR image classifications into depth bins, and calculate concentration (`vpr_roi_concentration()`).

 After data is processed, it can be visualized for easy interpretation.
-Although this package does not focus on plotting, it does provide some basic plotting structures for tow-yo VPR data (`vpr_plot_contour`).
+Although this package does not focus on visualization, it does provide some basic plotting functions for tow-yo VPR data (`vpr_plot_contour()`).

 ![](vignettes/conPlot_cal_dens.png)